-- Less than 1% of our outstanding shares. - (1) Unless otherwise indicated, such person's address is c/o JAKKS Pacific, Inc., 2951 28th Street, Santa Monica, California 90405. - (2) The number of shares of common stock beneficially owned by each person or entity is determined under the rules promulgated by the Securities and Exchange Commission.
+\Less than 1% of our outstanding shares.

+- (1) Unless otherwise indicated, such person's address is c/o JAKKS Pacific, Inc., 2951 28th Street, Santa Monica, California 90405. - (2) The number of shares of common stock beneficially owned by each person or entity is determined under the rules promulgated by the Securities and Exchange Commission.
 Under such rules, beneficial ownership includes any shares as to which the person or entity has sole or shared voting power or investment power.
-The percentage of our outstanding shares is calculated by including among the shares owned by such person any shares which such person or entity has the right to acquire within 60 days after September 30, 2021.
+The percentage of our outstanding shares is calculated by including among the shares owned by such person any shares which such person or entity has the right to acquire within 60 days after October 31, 2022.
 The inclusion herein of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (3) Except as otherwise indicated, exercises sole voting power and sole investment power with respect to such shares.
-All share amounts have been adjusted to reflect the 1-10 reverse split effective July 9, 2020. - (4) Based upon 9,503,535 shares outstanding on September 30, 2021.
-Does not include, unless noted otherwise, any shares of common stock issuable upon the conversion of any Restricted Stock Units ("RSUs"). - (5) The address of Benefit Street Partners, L.L.C. is c/o Benefit Street Partners L.L.C., 9 West 57th Street, Suite 4920, New York, NY 10019.
-Possesses shared voting and dispositive power with respect to all of such shares.
-Information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on August 2, 2021.
-Matthew Winkler is a managing director of this entity. - (6) The address of Hong Kong Meisheng Culture Company Ltd is Room 1901, 19/F, Lee Garden One, 33 Hysan Avenue, Causeway Bay, Hong Kong.
+All share amounts have been adjusted to reflect the 1-10 reverse split effective July 9, 2020. - (4) Based upon 9,723,534 shares outstanding on October 31, 2022.
+Does not include, unless noted otherwise, any shares of common stock issuable upon the conversion of any Restricted Stock Units ("RSUs"). - (5) Intentionally omitted. - (6) The address of Hong Kong Meisheng Culture Company Ltd is Room 1901, 19/F, Lee Garden One, 33 Hysan Avenue, Causeway Bay, Hong Kong.
 Zhao Xiaoqiang, executive director of this entity, is a director of the Company.
 Possesses shared voting and dispositive power with respect to all of such shares.
 All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on January 26, 2018. - (7) The address of Mr. Rosen is 1578 Sussex Turnpike (Bldg.
 5), Randolph, NJ 07869.
 Possesses shared voting and dispositive power with respect to all of such shares.
-All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13G/A filed on March 3, 2021. - (8) Does not include an aggregate of 330,406 shares of common stock underlying unvested RSUs issued pursuant to the terms of Mr. Berman's January 1, 2003 Employment Agreement (as amended to date) which RSUs are further subject to the terms of Restricted Stock Unit Award Agreements with Mr. Berman (the "Berman Agreement").
-The Berman Agreement provides that Mr. Berman will forfeit his rights to some or all of such 330,406 RSUs unless certain conditions precedent are met, as described in the Berman Agreement.
-Certain of these shares may be restricted from transfer pursuant to the minimum stock ownership provisions adopted by the Company's Board of Directors and 100,000 shares are subject to a 10b5-1 selling plan.
+All the information presented in this Item with respect to this beneficial owner was extracted solely from a Form 4 filed on June 6 2022 - (8) Does not include an aggregate of 328,503 shares of common stock underlying unvested RSUs issued pursuant to the terms of Mr. Berman's January 1, 2003 Employment Agreement (as amended to date) which RSUs are further subject to the terms of Restricted Stock Unit Award Agreements with Mr. Berman (the "Berman Agreement").
+The Berman Agreement provides that Mr. Berman will forfeit his rights to some or all of such 328,503 RSUs unless certain conditions precedent are met, as described in the Berman Agreement.
+Certain of these shares may be restricted from transfer pursuant to the minimum stock ownership provisions adopted by the Company's Board of Directors.